syzodidntmakeit/kawaii-hub/README.md

 # ✨ Kawaii-hub ✨
 Homelabbing; the joys of self hosting and running my own websites all for free... or almost free.
-Having lost interest in video games, I recently found this new hobby.
-I have documented as much as I can and explain my thought process.
+Welcome to my kawaii self-hosting empire.
+Use this as your guide and inspiration if you wanna dive into the chaotic fun of running your own server

 ## PC Specs ⚡
 - Ryzen 5 5600